 $67

-Starring the sensational Paul Newman in the lead, ‘Cool Hand Luke’ traces the journey of a man named Luke, who refuses to submit to the prison system of Florida.
+Featuring the remarkable Paul Newman in the title role, "Cool Hand Luke" tells the compelling story of a man who defiantly resists the oppressive prison system in Florida.

-Luke’s delivery of “What we have here is a failure to communicate” stresses the importance of communication which is steadily dying in the world today.
+Luke’s famous line, "What we have here is a failure to communicate," highlights the critical importance of clear communication—a concept that feels increasingly vital in today's world.

-Moreover, the film also brushes past themes of social psychology, obedience, and authority, all while stressing, the importance of freedom in one’s life.
+The film also thoughtfully addresses issues of social psychology, obedience, and authority, all while emphasizing the essential role of personal freedom.

 CrimeDramaThriller